jestjs/jest/packages/jest-diff/README.md

 |  `-1` | `DIFF_DELETE` | in `a` but not in `b` |
 |   `1` | `DIFF_INSERT` | in `b` but not in `a` |

+Because `diffStringsRaw` returns the difference as **data** instead of a string, you are free to format it as your application requires (for example, enclosed in HTML markup for browser instead of escape sequences for console).

 ### Example of diffStringsRaw with cleanup

 ```js